Your Ultimate Guide to Planning & Hosting Virtual Events

 Why host a virtual event?

-Whether you’re affected by travel and venue restrictions or simply looking to bring your event to a larger audience while saving time and money, there are a number of reasons to move your in-person event online.
+Whether you’re affected by travel and venue restrictions or simply looking to bring your event to a larger audience while saving time and money, there are a number of reasons to host virtual events.

 When your speakers and attendees can join from anywhere, it creates amazing opportunities for networking, knowledge sharing, teaching and learning, and connecting on a more personal level.

-Even if you aren’t ready to go 100% online, you can still add a virtual component to expand your reach.
+If you are hosting in-person events, you can still add a virtual component to expand your reach.
 Hybrid events create an experience that in-person and virtual audiences can enjoy together.

 of event organizers plan to keep their virtual audience once they go back to in-person events1